 Along with being a WABO certified structural steel welder, Erik is an expert in all vertical cement carving techniques.
 He leads an extremely talented crew of artists whose individual accomplishments are far too great to list here.
 Check out erikkeepingitreal.com

 Heidi wears many hats at Turnstone.
-She is our main point of contact at the office, working on contracts and invoicing, insurance, safety, and beyond for our clients.
+She is our main point of contact at the office, working on contracts and invoicing, insurance, safety, and beyond for our team and clients.
 She is a chef and loves the outdoors.
 In her spare time, you will find her whipping something up in the kitchen, running or hiking.
 You might also find her watching a movie with some cake and/or ice cream in hand as well.

 Andrew Dornan Landscape Architect